ADB to provide USD 4.5 mn PRF loan to support urban mobility in Aizawl | Science-Environment

 ''The PRF will develop a Comprehensive Mobility Plan (CMP) for Aizawl that outlines the urban transport development strategy and build synergies with urban development planning initiatives in the state, and promote climate and disaster resilience, and gender inclusiveness in its interventions,'' said Konishi.

-The PRF will conduct feasibility studies for prioritized projects identified in the CMP, and prepare detailed project reports and detailed designs for the ensuing project.
-It will help develop the institutional capacity of the state's Urban Development and Poverty Alleviation Department in pre-implementation and project preparation activities, the ministry said.
+The PRF will conduct feasibility studies for prioritised projects identified in the CMP, and prepare detailed project reports and detailed design for the ensuing project.
+It will help develop institutional capacity of the state's Urban Development and Poverty Alleviation Department in pre-implementation and project preparation activities, the ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)